Pat Barr (writer)

-Pat Barr (25 April 1934 – 20 March 2018) was a British novelist, writer of social history and journalist.
+Pat Barr (25 April 1934 – 20 March 2018) was an English novelist, writer of social history and journalist.
 She was born in Norwich, attended Norwich High School for Girls and studied English at the University of Birmingham.
 She worked as a teacher at Yokohama International School in Japan.
 She also studied for a master's degree from University College London.

 Career

 In the 1960s Barr was Assistant Secretary of the National Old People's Welfare Council.
 In this role she wrote The Elderly: Handbook on Care and Services (1968), and edited a book of older people's memories of their childhoods, I Remember: An Arrangement for Many Voices (1970).